EMPRESS. XI. SDSS and JWST Search for Local and z~4-5 Extremely Metal-Poor Galaxies (EMPGs): Clustering and Chemical Properties of Local EMPGs: Introduction

 Various studies actively investigate local EMPGs including SBS0335-052 \citep{Izotov2009}, AGC198691 \citep{Hirschauer2016}, Little Cub \citep{Hsyu2017}, DDO68 \citep{Pustilnik2005}, I Zw18 \citep{Izotov1998}, Leo P \citep{Skillman2013}, and J0811+4730 \citet{Izotov2018b}.
 Recently, a project named Extremely Metal-Poor Representatives Explored by the Subaru Survey \citepalias[EMPRESS;][]{Kojima2020} has systematically studied EMPGs and examined their detailed properties.
 EMPRESS uses the deep and wide multi-wavelength imaging data of the Subaru/Hyper Suprime-Cam (HSC) Survey \citep{Aihara2018} as well as the Sloan Digital Sky Survey \citep[SDSS;][]{York2000}.
 EMPGs are examined from a variety of perspectives, including high Fe/O ratios suggestive of massive stars (\citealt{Kojima2021}, referred to as Paper II; \citealt{Isobe2022a}, hereafter Paper IV), morphology \citep[hereafter Paper III]{Isobe2021}, low-Z ends of metallicity diagnostics \citep[hereafter Paper V]{Nakajima2022}, outflows \citep[hereafter Paper VI]{Xu2022}, the shape of incident spectrum that reproduces high-ionization lines \citep[referred to as Paper VII]{Umeda2022}, the primordial He abundance \citep[referred to as Paper VIII]{Matsumoto2022}, the \Ha\ kinematics \citep[hereafter Paper IX]{Isobe2022b}, and the resolved mass-metallicity relation (Nakajima et al. in preparation).

 At $z < 0.03$, actively star-forming galaxies present broadband excesses in $g$- and $r$-bands that include strong nebular emission lines of \OIII$\lambda\lambda$5007,4959 and \Ha, respectively.
-In particular, a metal-poor galaxy tends to present a red rest-frame ($g - r$) color due to a flux contribution of \OIII\ weaker than \Ha.
+In particular, { an extremely} metal-poor galaxy tends to present a red rest-frame ($g - r$) color due to a flux contribution of \OIII\ weaker than \Ha.
 Although a similar approach using a broadband excess is successfully developed for selecting intense \OIII\ emitting galaxies such as green pea galaxies at $z \sim 0.3$ \citep{Cardamone2009} and blueberry galaxies at $z\sim0.02$ \citep{Yang2017}, such \OIII\ emitting galaxies are not extremely metal poor because of the strong metal line (i.e., \OIII).
 EMPRESS adopts a machine learning technique to obtain EMPG photometric candidates showing the broadband excesses.
 A similar idea is also adopted by \citet{Senchyna2019} to search for EMPGs based on the photometric data.
 Conducting follow-up spectroscopy for the EMPG photometric candidates, EMPRESS has identified 11 new EMPGs with low stellar masses of $10^{4.2}-10^{6.6}$ \Msun\ \citepalias{Kojima2020,Isobe2022a,Nakajima2022}.

-Although intensive observations are conducted over decades, there are no EMPGs with metallicities below $\lesssim 0.01\ Z_\odot$ found so far, which is called the metallicity floor (e.g., \citealt{Wise2012}; \citetalias{Isobe2022b}).
-The metallicity floor is also known for the stellar mass-metallicity relation of Local Group dwarf galaxies \citep[e.g.,][]{Kirby2013}.
-On the other hand, in cosmological hydrodynamic simulations of isolated dwarf galaxies and satellites of the Milky Way analogs \citep[e.g.,][]{Wheeler2019,Applebaum2021}, the predicted stellar metallicities are much lower than the observations \citep[cf.][]{Hayashi2022}.
-It is unknown whether there are really no galaxies below the observed metallicity floor of $0.01\ Z_\odot$ in the local universe, or galaxies with $0.01\ Z_\odot$ are too faint (and/or rare) to be found in the existing surveys.
+Despite decades of intensive observations, no EMPGs with metallicities below $\lesssim 0.01\ Z_\odot$ have been found so far, which is commonly referred to as the ``metallicity floor" (e.g., \citealt{Wise2012}; \citetalias{Isobe2022b}).
+We refer galaxies with Z $< 0.01$ \Zsun\ to as hyper metal poor galaxies (HMPGs).
+This metallicity floor has also been observed in the stellar mass-metallicity relation of Local Group dwarf galaxies \citep[e.g.,][]{Kirby2013}.
+However, cosmological hydrodynamic simulations of isolated dwarf galaxies and satellites of the Milky Way analogs predict much lower stellar metallicities than what is observed \citep[e.g.,][see also \citealt{Hayashi2022}]{Wheeler2019,Applebaum2021}.
+It is still unknown whether HMPGs really do not exist in the local universe, or if HMPGs are too faint and/or rare to be detected in existing surveys.